 It seems like a lot of work to come up with a phrase that will let your target audience know you’re one of them, without alienating the sane rational voters.
 I guess that’s why these strategists get paid millions of dollars every election cycle to come up with these concepts.
 Rather than listening for a “dog whistle”, maybe folks could just look a little closer at the Donald’s family tree to reveal more about his true nature.
 It is reported that his daddy was arrested in a Klan brawl in 1927.
 In the 1970’s, when the Donald was in his twenties and taking over his father’s empire, the Trumps were sued by the Federal government for violating the Fair Housing Act.
 They behaved for a while, and then were later sued again by the Feds when they returned to their old ways.

 I mean, it’s cool to get mentioned in a Woodie Guthrie song, but not so much for being a racist.
-Maybe the Donald should use Guthrie’s, “I Ain’t Got No Home” as his campaign song.
+Maybe if the state of New York seizes all of his property for his assorted crimes, the Donald could use Guthrie’s, “I Ain’t Got No Home” as his campaign song.
 The Donald wouldn’t have to worry about blowing his dog whistles any more.

 Visited 6 times, 1 visit(s) today